 Manneken Pis has been a public fountain, a mascot and the hero of many incredible tales.
 He has received gifts from lords and kings and has been abducted and saved several times.
 Since little is known about Manneken Pis, here’s a brief history of the little statue.

-It’s easy to overlook Manneken Pis between the tourist shops and waffle stands.
-That is if you can spot it at all from behind the many cameras and funny poses.
-Found at the corner between the Rue de l’Étuv and the Rue du Chêne, there are no clear explanations about why the statue stands there.
+It’s easy to overlook Brussels’ Manneken Pis between the tourist shops and waffle stands.
+Located at the corner of Rue de l’Étuve and Rue du Chêne, there is no clear explanation as to why the statue stands there.

 A more believable tale details Manneken Pis as a boy who went missing during festivities in the city.
 His panicked parents searched for days until they found him peeing on the street corner.
 Sometimes the father in this story is a wealthy merchant who then decided to put the statue on the very corner he found his beloved son.

 There are two stories in which Manneken Pis is actually the young Duke Godfrey III of Leuven.
 In the first one, he ran away from his father’s castle so he could play with other children in Brussels and was finally found on the famous street corner.